-Airbnb vows free housing for 20,000 Afghan refugees globally
+Airbnb opens up housing for 20,000 Afghan refugees globally

-NEW YORK (AP) — Airbnb offered free housing to 20,000 Afghan refugees globally on Tuesday and sought more assistance from hosts who rent property through the home-sharing company.
+Airbnb opened the doors of its properties to 20,000 Afghan refugees globally Tuesday and sought assistance from hosts who rent property through the home-sharing company for more free housing for those fleeing the crisis.

 “The displacement and resettlement of Afghan refugees in the U.S. and elsewhere is one of the biggest humanitarian crises of our time.
 We feel a responsibility to step up,” said CEO Brian Chesky on Twitter.
 “I hope this inspires other business leaders to do the same.
 There’s no time to waste.”